Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Quantum many-body systems

 The behavior of the correlation function as $r$ goes to infinity is an important indicator of the physical properties of the system.

-If a gapped system at zero temperature has a unique ground state, then all correlation functions of the ground state decay exponentially with $r$. \be C(r)~e^{-r/\xi} \ee where $\xi$ is called the correlation length of the system.
-Therefore, a gapped quantum system has a finite correlation length at zero temperature.
+If a gapped system at zero temperature has a unique ground state, then all correlation functions of the ground state decay exponentially with $r$. \be C(r)\sim e^{-r/\xi} \ee where $\xi$ is called the correlation length of the system.
+Therefore, a gapped quantum system with non-degenerate ground state has a finite correlation length at zero temperature.
 For example, in the Ising model with $|J|<|B|$, the unique ground state has a finite correlation length.
 In particular at the point of $J=0$, the ground state is a total product state of all spins pointing in the $x$ direction and has correlation length $\xi=0$.
 States with finite correlation length $\xi$ (i.e. a constant $\xi>0$ that is independent of the system size $N$) for all local operators are called short range correlated states.

-On the other hand, if the system is gapless, for example a system with a fermi surface, the correlation function decays polynomially with $r$ \be C(r)~\frac{1}{r^{\alpha}} \ee with $\alpha>0$.
+On the other hand, if the system is gapless, for example a system with a fermi surface, the correlation function in the ground state decays polynomially with $r$ \be C(r)\sim \frac{1}{r^{\alpha}} \ee with $\alpha>0$.
 As inverse polynomial functions decay slower than any inverse exponential functions, such systems are said to have infinite correlation lengths $\xi$.
-For example the correlation functions all decay polynomially in the Heisenberg model.
+For example the correlation functions all decay polynomially in the ground state of the Heisenberg model.
 Correlation functions for different operators decay with different coefficient $\alpha$.

 In the case where the system is gapped but has ground state degeneracy, the behavior of correlation functions depends on the origin of the ground state degeneracy.
 Let us consider the examples in two different cases: the Ising model and the toric code model.
 In the Ising model with $|J|>|B|$, the ground state is two fold degenerate.
 There is a set of basis states, for example the $\ket{0}^{\otimes N}$ and the $\ket{1}^{\otimes N}$ state at $B=0$, which individually have finite correlation length for all operators $O$.
 However, if we measure correlation length in the full ground space of operators $Z$, we find that \be C^{Z,Z}(r)=\<Z_iZ_{i+r}\>_2-\<Z_i\>_2\<Z_i\>_2 \stackrel{r \to \infty}{\rightarrow} \text{constant} \ee where $\<\cdot\>_2$ denotes taking average in the two dimensional ground space.
 In particular, when $B=0$, $C^{Z,Z}(r)\stackrel{r \to \infty}{\rightarrow} 1$.